 TRUSTED AND EXPERIENCED TRADEMARK ATTORNEYS

-Leverage Legal Group is located in San Diego.
-We do work for businesses nationwide because registering a federal trademark is a national practice (meaning it doesn’t require a bar license in any particular state), but our home is San Diego and we love supporting San Diego and California-based businesses and business owners.
+Leverage Legal Group started in and has a location in Seattle.
+Seattle is where our founder, Jessica Eaves Mathews, went to law school and started her law practice in 1995.
+We do work for businesses nationwide because registering a federal trademark is a national practice (meaning it doesn’t require a bar license in any particular state), but our original home is Seattle and we love supporting Seattle, Bellevue and Washington-based businesses and business owners.

 Leverage Legal Group was established in 2008 by trademark attorney Jessica Eaves Mathews, who has been practicing business and trademark law for 25 years.
-Since that time, Jessica and her experienced team have successfully registered hundreds of trademarks for clients across the country, including the San Diego area.
-Leverage Legal Group works with individuals and businesses of all sizes and phases of growth, so whether you have an established surf apparel company in Encinitas, a successful professional services firm in Downtown San Diego, are launching an ambitious tech startup in Del Mar or a soon-to-be-busy food delivery service in Carlsbad, we can assist you.
+Since that time, Jessica and her experienced team have successfully registered hundreds of trademarks for clients across the country, including the Seattle and Bellevue area.
+Leverage Legal Group works with individuals and businesses of all sizes and phases of growth, so whether you have an established outdoor apparel company in Pioneer Square, a successful professional services firm in Downtown Seattle, are launching an ambitious tech startup in South Lake Union or a soon-to-be-busy food delivery service in Redmond, we can assist you.

 Federal Trademark Registration for Your Business

-Top Questions San Diego Businesses Have About Obtaining a Registered Trademark
+Top Questions Seattle Businesses Have About Obtaining a Registered Trademark

-Why San Diego Businesses Need an Experienced Trademark Attorney
+Why Seattle Businesses Need an Experienced Trademark Attorney

-Top Questions San Diego Businesses Have About Obtaining a Registered Trademark
+Top Questions Seattle Businesses Have About Obtaining a Registered Trademark

 Do I need a federally registered trademark with the United States Patent and Trademark Office (USPTO)?